DJ Heavygrinder

 Bobbie Merveille (born 1983) better known by her stage names DJ Heavygrinder and Marie Vaunt is an American disc jockey.

 Biography

-Merveille was born in Seattle, Washington to a French-American father and a Japanese mother.
+Merveille was born in Seattle, Washington to a French father and a Japanese mother.
 She was raised in Japan's Kanagawa Prefecture, where she lived until the age of 14.
-While in her teens, her parents decided that she would receive education in America.
+While in her teens, her parents decided that she would receive education in the United States.

 She soon got involved in the art of DJing after returning to the US.
 In regards to this period, DJ Heavygrinder stated:

 The genres of music she plays are house, electronica, indie, and trance.
-Her musical mentors and strongest influences include Cannibal Corpse, Pantera, Deicide, Justice, Gackt, Larc En Ciel, The Prodigy, Jamiroquai, Ryuichi Sakamoto, and Daft Punk.
+Her musical mentors and strongest influences include Cannibal Corpse, Pantera, Deicide, Justice, Gackt, L'Arc-en-Ciel, The Prodigy, Jamiroquai, Ryuichi Sakamoto, and Daft Punk.

 Although she worked as an actress during her years in Japan, she has very little or no interest in acting.
-In several interviews, she has stated:

-DJ Heavygrinder also performed at AnimeMatsuri in Houston,TX in March 2011, as well as March 2014.
+DJ Heavygrinder also performed at AnimeMatsuri in Houston, Texas in March 2011, as well as March 2014.